cmhollins2022/CS50-Practice/Lecture-2-Notes.md

 __Array__ - An array is a type of data that allows you to store multiple values of the same type contiguously, and describe them all under the same variable name.

+__Nul__ = \0, comes as a byte at the end of a string to differ it from the start of the next string.